pedrocarvalhoit/java-JDBC/README.md

 # java-JDBC
 Working with database

-2 similar projects to train this topic
+Two similar projects to train this topic devided just on packages.